-The Lancaster North A LMF/MOWF and Lancaster B MOWF would be within a 100-year floodplain in the Antelope Valley.
-However, the these facilities would be elevated on fill, at the same grade as the proposed track, approximately 30 feet above the existing ground level.
+The MOWF would be within a 100-year floodplain in the Antelope Valley.
+However, the MOWF would be elevated on fill, at the same grade as the proposed track, approximately 30 feet above the existing ground level.
 Flood depths in the area generally range from 3 to 5 feet.
-Because these facilities would be well above the potential flood levels, flooding would not affect these facilities.
-In addition, the design of the Lancaster North A LMF/MOWF and Lancaster B MOWF would be required to comply with the requirements set forth in USEO 11988.
+Because the MOWF would be well above the potential flood levels, flooding would not affect the MOWF.
+In addition, the MOWF's design would be required to comply with the requirements set forth in USEO 11988.
 USEO 11988 requires compliance with the National Flood Insurance Program, which is managed by FEMA.
 FEMA regulates development within floodplains.
 FEMA regulations require a floodplain analysis to prevent projects from increasing the base flood elevation greater than 1 foot in floodplains or changing the floodplain limits.
-The Lancaster North A LMF/MOWF and Lancaster B MOWF would be designed and engineered to comply with these requirements and regulations, including documentation of the alternatives analysis and description of the methods to be used in the floodplain.
+The MOWF would be designed and engineered to comply with these requirements and regulations, including documentation of the alternatives analysis and description of the methods to be used in the floodplain.
 These design standards are detailed in HYD-IAMF#2: Flood Protection below.